 glDrawArrays , and will let us examine it:

-Now double clicking the selected glDrawArrays will show a new dock where we can examine the state.
+Double click on the selected glDrawArrays will display a new dock where we can examine the OpenGL state.
 There, we can check if a geometry shader was active or a buffer attached to the VAO was mapped at the time that glDrawArrays was called.

-In the drop-down list we can see that at the time of the call the active shaders were: a vertex shader, a fragment shader, and two Nvidia specific shaders.
+In the drop-down list we can see that the active shaders were: a vertex shader, a fragment shader, and two Nvidia specific shaders.
 There was no geometry shader.

 Let’s check the buffers:

 So, this is weird.
 None of the potential causes of

 GL_INVALID_OPERATION error is satisfied here but we are still getting the error!

 Looking back at the error dock we can re-examine the messages for more information:

 There’s this: array not active nessage that could be relevant to the problem.
 What could this mean?